zihanKuang/hugo-academy-theme/CONTRIBUTING.md

     This command will fetch the latest version of the theme and update your `go.mod` and `go.sum` files accordingly.

-2.  **Clean Cache (Optional but Recommended)** Sometimes, Hugo's cache might prevent the latest changes from being fully reflected.
-To clear the cache and ensure a fresh build:
+2.  **Clean Cache (Optional but Recommended)**
-    ```bash
-    hugo mod clean
-    ```

 3.  **Rebuild Your Site**
     After updating the theme, rebuild your Hugo site to incorporate the changes: